 The politicization of religion also affects Western Europe, which was described above as one of the last bastions of secularization.
 In order to explain this paradox—politicization of religion amidst prevailing indifference towards religious belief and practice—let us recall one witty description of the war in the Balkans: It was a three-sided conflict among people who had a similar language, culture, and history.
 The only thing that divided them was religion, in which they did not believe.
 This description reveals a deep insight: it is not only the religion in which you believe that matters, but also the religion in which you do not believe.
 A person who does not believe in Islam is not the same as a person who does not believe in Christianity.

 A clash with the Islamic Other generates fantasies about vigorous and robust “aliens” who are about to take the place of decrepit “hosts” who have broken away from their roots and got bogged down in hedonism.
 These fantasies are intensified by concerns about low birth rates among native Europeans.
 So they put emphasis on Christianity as their own cultural basis, as opposed to the cultural basis of “aliens,” and traditional, primarily family, values as a panacea against demographic threats facing wealthy and prosperous Europe.
-The Christian tradition turns into some sort of amulet against the non-Christians who are storming Europe.
-But at the same time, Christian symbols are also a form of protest against the European Union’s policy, which is associated, among other things, with the encouragement of different minorities.

 What did Italy’s incumbent Minister of the Interior Matteo Salvini, who is also the leader of the right-wing political party League, show at a rally as a symbol of his struggle?
 Catholic rosary beads!
 It must be said, though, that Catholic monks from a monastery in northern Italy laughed out loud when they were invited to discuss the Italian right’s turn to Christianity.
 In fact, the traditional image of the Northern League [the previous name of the party—Ed.] could not be father from Christianity!
 On the one hand, this can be regarded as instrumentalization of Christian symbols for the sake of political goals; on the other hand, what other symbol can express better the rejection of both immigrants with their Islam and Brussels’ policy that undermines the national sovereignty of individual EU members?